-Do you want your guests to be comfy?
-We thought so!
-Ensure happy wedding guests by providing comfortable seating at the ceremony and reception.
-This can be accomplished in a number of ways, from spacious benches to cushioned bistro chairs—or even banquette seating, a la your favorite restaurant.
+Set up a space that's sure to make wedding guests happy.
+Provide comfortable seating at both the ceremony and reception.
+This can be accomplished in a number of ways, from spacious benches to cushioned bistro chairs—or even banquette seating à la your favorite restaurant.

-When choosing flatware for a fall wedding, we say skip silver and opt for a warmer-toned copper or gold.
-Copper especially feels especially elevated yet rustic—i.e. perfect for fall weddings!—this time of year, so we say go for it with copper chargers, mugs, utensils, and more.
+When choosing flatware for a fall wedding, we say skip silver and opt for a warmer-toned option such as gold or copper.
+Copper feels especially elevated yet rustic.
+Go for it with copper chargers, utensils, and even metallic-rimmed plates.

 Use Colored Candles

-We're obsessed with taper candles in all colors, but we especially love them when they blend in with the rest of the wedding palette.
-Take this design as inspiration: Nude taper candles are woven between pale blue linens, garland of spirea branches, and more votive candles, for one curated, cohesive finish.
+We're obsessed with taper candles in all colors, and we love them for any season.
+For fall, take this design as inspiration: Nude taper candles are woven between pale blue linens, a garland of spirea branches, and more votive candles for a curated, cohesive finish.

 Focus on Statement Blooms